javiddo/django-jlog/README.rst

 * Package is intended to write logs if you work with requests and responses during integration with third party APIs

-* Date and time, log type (request/response), file path are added to every line
+* Date and time, log type (request/response) are added to every line

 Installation
 ::